toyseshaan27-dot/EshaansRecoveryEnviroment/README.md

 You Need a Minimum of 30 GIB of storage for this.
 Email Me to add programs to this Enviroment.
 DO NOT EXPECT MUCH FROM THIS!!
 I USE MY FREE TIME FOR THIS!
+When you boot, it auto logs in and you get a for dos mode or graphical mode.
+DOS mode is just command prompt running as SYSTEM. and the grphical mode is normal win11.